This company is not yet accredited. To learn more, see reviews below or submit your own.

 Cannot find the replacement part for the Homelite XL Chain saw.
 Homelite, I was told, sold out.
 Now I've called around a dozen of places.
 No one seems to know where you can order the 10" replacement bar for this saw.
 Have brand new chains but no bar!
 The new Homelite chainsaws that they make now are not built like they used to be so I will not buy the same product with a diff. company.
 I've looked at their saws and they are cheaply made.
 If you cannot find replacement parts, why fool with them again.
 The old saws were and used to be reliable.

-Homelite Products Company Profile
+Homelite Products Company Information

 - Company Name: